Click here to view what ceramic coating options you would typically have.

 Time: 3 to 4 hours

 Your initial cost outlay will of course cost you a fair bit, but ongoing, you would most likely need wax, polishing compound, IPA Cleanse, Towels, clay bar car wash shampoo and time.
 Being equipped with the right products is just one piece of the pie, having the skill and expertise makes up a huge remainder of what sets apart an average job with an excellent finish.
 What may take 3 to 4 hours for a detailer may take the average Joe full day or 2.
 Professional Detailers with 5, 10, 15 year of experience have learned to perfect their craft for so long to be able to complete such a job in a fraction of the time; efficiency.
 The results are all within the preparation and application, you could spend 5 to 6 hours, but would it necessarily meet the same standards to that of a professional?
 If applied poorly, the only way ou could remove the coating is by machine buffing and buff incorrectly, you could face possible swirl marks and other defects.

 Also remember that wax provides little to no protective hardness whereas a coating does.

 The Bottom Line

 Drawing a conclusion over the whole thing, if what you need for your car is cost-effectiveness, long-lasting results, and maximum protection, then your best shot is applying a ceramic coating.
-Not only does it offer protection to your car paint against damaging contaminants, but it also continually produces an elegant shine that makes your car appear brand new.
+Not only does it offer paint protection against damaging contaminants, but it also continually produces an elegant shine that makes your car appear brand new.

 However, if you will be using a DIY Nano tech ceramic coating, it’s important you complete some additional research to know the proper preparation and application techniques.
 That is very important to the result you get from it.
 But in whichever way, ceramic coatings are quite easier to install than you would think, and its results speak for themselves.